 Indiekit uses the Express server framework.

-Plug-ins listed in the configuration’s
+Plug-ins listed under the

 To run the server locally, first install its dependencies: